 Cloud accounting systems, also commonly referred to as bookkeeping software, are becoming more and more popular amongst smaller businesses.
 There are a wide variety of systems to choose from and are much more cost-effective and easier to use than ever before.

 Accessibility – with a cloud-based solution, you can access your information from anywhere, allowing you to run your businesses from anywhere in the world, at anytime.
-All you need is a phone or laptop and an internet connection.
+All you need is a phone or laptop and something like one of the xfinity plans for businesses for your internet connection.

-Compliance – most cloud-based systems allow you to link directly to HMRC so that you can easily submit VAT/tax returns.
+Compliance – most cloud-based systems allow you to link directly to tax collection agencies like the IRS or HMRC so that you can easily submit VAT/tax returns.
 You can set reminders and alerts to ensure you never miss a deadline again.
-Most businesses will need to start keeping online records to ensure that they are complying with Making Tax Digital, using a cloud-based system that links to HMRC will ensure that you are compliant and ready well in advance.
+Most businesses will need to start keeping online records to ensure that they are complying with Making Tax Digital, using a cloud-based system that links to the tax department will ensure that you are compliant and ready well in advance.

 Enhances your processes– an online system should allow you to automate your quotation and invoice processes.
 You can customise, edit, email or print or invoices or set up automatic invoicing and reminders.
 Most systems also provide the ability to set up quotes or estimates which then can easily be converted to invoices to avoid duplication.